 - a) Charges to complete claim forms,

 - b) Charges to get medical records or reports,

 - c) Membership, administrative, or access fees charged by Doctors or other Providers.
 Examples include, but are not limited to, fees for educational brochures or calling you to give you test results.

 - 3) Aids for Non-verbal Communication Devices and computers to assist in communication and speech except for speech aid devices and tracheo-esophageal voice devices approved by Anthem.

-- 4) Alternative / Complementary Medicine Services or supplies for alternative or complementary medicine, regardless of the Provider rendering such services or supplies.
+- Alternative / Complementary Medicine Services or supplies for alternative or complementary medicine, regardless of the Provider rendering such services or supplies.
 This includes, but is not limited to:

 - a.
 Holistic medicine,

 - b.
 Acupressure to help alleviate pain, treat illness or promote health by putting pressure to one or more areas of the body, except as specifically listed as a Covered Service in this Plan,

 - c.
 Homeopathic medicine,

 - d.
 Hypnosis,

 - e.
 Aroma therapy,

 - f.
 Reiki therapy,

 - g.
 Herbal, vitamin or dietary products or therapies,

 - h.
 Naturopathy,

-- Thermography,
+- i.
+Thermography,

 - j.
 Orthomolecular therapy,

 - k.
 Contact reflex analysis,

 - I. Bioenergial synchronization technique (BEST),

 - m.
 Iridology-study of the iris,

 - n.
 Auditory integration therapy (AIT),

 - o.
 Colonic irrigation,

 - p.
 Magnetic innervation therapy,

 - q.
 Electromagnetic therapy,

 - r.
-Neurofeedback / Biofeedback. - 5) Applied Behavioral Treatment (including, but not limited to, Applied Behavior Analysis and intensive behavior interventions) for all indications except as described under Autism Services in the "Benefits/Coverage (What is Covered)" section. - 6) Autopsies Autopsies and post-mortem testing. - 7) Before Effective Date or After Termination Date Charges for care you get before your Effective Date or after your coverage ends, except as written in this Plan. - 8) Breast Reduction Surgery (reduction mammoplasty) or services related to it, except as required by law or as medically necessary based on Anthem's medical policy. - Certain Providers Services you get from Providers that are not licensed by law to provide Covered Services as defined in this Booklet. - 10) Charges Not Supported by Medical Records Charges for services not described in your medical records. - 11) Charges Over the Maximum Allowed Amount Charges over the Maximum Allowed Amount for Covered Services, except as written in this Plan.
-However, for Covered Emergency Care you receive from an Out-of-Network Provider at a facility in Colorado, the Out-of-Network Provider may be limited in their ability to collect these charges from you. - 12) Clinical Trial Non-Covered Services Any Investigational drugs or devices, non-health services required for you to receive the treatment, the costs of managing the research, or costs that would not be a Covered Service under this Plan for non-Investigational treatments. - 13) Clinically-Equivalent Alternatives Certain Prescription Drugs may not be covered if you could use a clinically equivalent Drug, unless required by law.
+Neurofeedback / Biofeedback. - 5) Applied Behavioral Treatment (including, but not limited to, Applied Behavior Analysis) for all indications except as described under Autism Services in the "Benefits/Coverage (What is Covered)" section unless otherwise required by law. - 6) Autopsies Autopsies and post-mortem testing. - 7) Before Effective Date or After Termination Date Charges for care you get before your Effective Date or after your coverage ends, except as written in this Plan. - 8) Breast Reduction Surgery (reduction mammoplasty) or services related to it, except as required by law or as medically necessary based on Anthem's medical policy. - 9) Certain Providers Services you get from Providers that are not licensed by law to provide Covered Services as defined in this Booklet. - 10) Charges Not Supported by Medical Records Charges for services not described in your medical records. - 11) Charges Over the Maximum Allowed Amount Charges over the Maximum Allowed Amount for Covered Services, except for Surprise Billing Claims as outlined in the "Consolidated Appropriations Act of 2021 Notice" in the beginning of this Booklet. - 12) Clinical Trial Non-Covered Services Any Investigational drugs or devices, non-health services required for you to receive the treatment, the costs of managing the research, or costs that would not be a Covered Service under this Plan for non-Investigational treatments. - 13) Clinically-Equivalent Alternatives Certain Prescription Drugs may not be covered if you could use a clinically equivalent Drug, unless required by law.
 "Clinically equivalent" means Drugs that for most Members, will give you similar results for a disease or condition.
-If you have questions about whether a certain Drug is covered and which Drugs fall into this group, please call the Member Services telephone number on the back of your Identification Card, or visit our website at www.anthem.com/cuhealthplan. - 14) Complications of/or Services Related to Non-Covered Services Services, supplies or treatment related to or, for problems directly related to a service that is not covered by this Plan.
-Directly related means that the care took place as a direct result of the non-Covered Service and would not have taken place without the non-Covered Service. - 15) Compound Drugs Compound Drugs unless all of the ingredients are FDA-approved as designated in the FDA's Orange Book: Approved Drug Products with Therapeutic Equivalence Evaluations, require a prescription to dispense, and the compound medication is not essentially the same as an FDA-approved product from a drug manufacturer.
-Exceptions to non-FDA approved compound ingredients may include multi-source, non-proprietary vehicles and/or pharmaceutical adjuvants. - 16) Cosmetic Services Treatments, services, Prescription Drugs, equipment, or supplies given for cosmetic services.
-Cosmetic services are meant to preserve, change, or improve how you look or are given for social reasons.
-No benefits are available for surgery or treatments to change the texture or look of your skin or to change the size, shape or look of facial or body features (such as your nose, eyes, ears, cheeks, chin, chest or breasts). - 17) Court Ordered Testing Court ordered testing or care unless the testing or care is Medically Necessary and otherwise a Covered Service under this Booklet. - 18) Crime Treatment of an injury or illness that results from a crime you committed, or tried to commit.
-This Exclusion does not apply if your involvement in the crime was solely the result of a medical or mental condition, or where you were the victim of a crime, including domestic violence. - 19) Cryopreservation Charges associated with the cryopreservation of eggs, embryos, or sperm, including collection, storage, and thawing.
-This Exclusion does not apply to services we authorize due to medical necessity or specific medical conditions.
+If you have questions about whether a certain Drug is covered and which Drugs fall into this group, please call the Member Services telephone number on the back of your Identification Card, or visit our website at www.anthem.com/cuhealthplan.